pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

         Verify one block of data was signed by the private key associated with this public key.

-        :param bytes signature: The signature to verify.
+        :param bytes signature: The DER-encoded signature to verify.
+            A raw signature may be DER-encoded by splitting it into the ``r`` and ``s`` components and passing them into :func:`~cryptography.hazmat.primitives.asymmetric.utils.encode_dss_signature`.

         :param bytes data: The message string that was signed.